Cblue19/Casaus-Portfolio/dataviz34.md

 Both people I interviewed suggested using shades of blue and orange to make the distinction between to the different categories within groups more clear.
 They also both agreed that "State Funding Used Instead of Federal" should be organge not red as the addition of the extra color made it intially unclear it was about state spending.
 Additionally, one person suggested using a bar chart because the horizontal orientation would make changes in the individual categories easier to compare over time.

 ## First Visualization:
+I used this feedback to swtich the data visualization type to a bar chart.
+I felt this was especially benefical in making comparisons since the categories were stacked instead of spread out across the visualizaiton like in the column chart.
 <div class="flourish-embed flourish-chart" data-src="visualisation/11229842"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Final Visualization